Aura Router

 Execution Order

-When both global and endpoint middlewares are defined:
+When both global and endpoint middlewares are defined, they execute in the following sequence:

 1. Global middlewares (from createRouter)